On average customers save $361 when shopping for car insurance in Corona, CA. Enter your zip code to get insurance now.

 |Speeding Ticket (16-20 mph over speed limit)||$2,661|

 In Corona, a driver's credit score is not used as an insurance rating factor.
-The state of California bars insurance companies from taking credit quality into account when setting prices.
+The state of California bars auto insurance companies from taking credit quality into account when setting prices.